tw050x/tw050x.net/README.md

 > Install `nvm` from [here](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating)

-Once that is completed you will be able to install the dependencies.
+Once you have the correct version of Node installed you will be able to install the dependencies.
 We use `Yarn` as our package manager.
 Install the dependencies using:

 ```bash
 yarn install